black-archives/website/CONTRIBUTING.md

 ### How do I upload more than 2MB of data to the Wordpress app?

-Paste the following values into the `.htaccess` file to increase the maximum upload size:
+Paste the following values into the `.dev/wordpress/wp-content/.htaccess` file to increase the maximum upload size:

 ```bash
 php_value upload_max_filesize 1G